VSchool/WOL-Planner/README.md

     5. Copy the `projectId` and paste it in `firebase.ts` in the `libs` folder inside the 'settings' constant (we already have most things set up for you).
 Also copy and paste `authDomain`, `databaseURL`, `projectId`, and `storageBucket` in `firebase.ts` in `apps/frontend/src/app/firebase` (these are also in 'Project Settings' after the app is created if not provided).
     6. Next navigate in firebase to 'Project Settings -> Service Accounts' and generate a new private key.
 Create a `.env` file in the root directory and add this key (make the entire object is in a string, on one line, and has no spaces).
     7. Delete `.firebaserc` and `firebase.json` files in the root of this directory if you have them.
-    8. Run `firebase login` and then `firebase init`.
-While initting your project, select use an existing project and select your project, use the default files and do not overwrite them, when asked to install dependencies select yes, when asked if you want to use your public directory type in `dist/apps/frontend`, type yes for a single-page app, and finally type no for automatic builds and deploys.
+    8. Run `npm install firebase`, then `npm install -g firebase-tools`, then `firebase login`, and finally `firebase init`.
+While initting your project, select use an existing project and select your project, when selecting features choose; firestore/realtime database/both hostings/storage, use the default files and do not overwrite them, when asked to install dependencies select yes, when asked if you want to use your public directory type in `dist/apps/frontend`, type yes for a single-page app, and finally type no for automatic builds and deploys.
     9. In firebase navigate from 'Build -> Storage', then click on the 'Rules' tab.
 Change the `write: if false` to `write: if true` (you may have to click 'Get Started' on this and also on Firestore Database, Realtime Database, Hosting, and Functions).
-    10. In your `firebase.json` file inside the `hosting` key, add `{"source": "/api/**","function": "apiv1"}` to the `rewrites` section.
+    10. In your `firebase.json` file inside the `hosting` key, change the `rewrites` section to `[
+      {
+        "source": "/api/**",
+        "function": "apiv1"
+      },
+      {
+        "source": "**",
+        "destination": "/index.html"
+      }
+    ]`.
     11. In order to host your backend in firebase functions, you must upgrade your firebase project to the 'Blaze' plan.
 This will include adding a debit/credit card but you will only pay if your app reaches a certain number of API requests.
     12. After your app is upgraded, we must edit `firebase.json` again.
 In the 'functions' key, change the 'source' key to `dist/apps/server-firebase`, this is just changing it from the default to our build folder.
 Also add `"runtime": "nodejs18"` to that 'functions' object.
 Finally switch out `ignore` key for `"predeploy": []`.
 Also in your `storage.rules` change the `if false` to `if true`.
     13. Once your app is initialized, run `npm run build` and then `firebase deploy`.
 If all was done correctly then you should be able to navigate to the URL provided and see our default app.
+NOTE: The `package.json` in the `dist/apps/server-firebase` folder should be the same as the `package.json` inside the `apps/server/src` folder.
+If not then copy the `package.json` in the `apps/server/src` folder and overwrite the same file in the `dist/apps/server-firebase` folder.

 3. Google Login
    1. Use this article to help with your apps Google login, https://blog.logrocket.com/guide-adding-google-login-react-app/.